hoonzis/hoonzis.github.io/_posts/2011-02-23-spring-mvc-simple-project-spring-by.md

 With spring you can use several APIs or technologies to build you user
 interface: standard JSP, Java Server Faces, Apache Tiles (they do not compete, they serve for different purposes and sometimes overlap).
-In this project I am using Apacha Tiles.
-That is a framework which allowes you to define a fragments or parts which can be reused in several web pages (typically for example you have a menu bar, which is always present).
+In this project I am using Apache Tiles.
+That is a framework which allows you to define a fragments or parts which can be reused in several web pages (typically for example you have a menu bar, which is always present).